omlins/ParallelStencil.jl/README.md

 [![Build Status](https://github.com/omlins/ParallelStencil.jl/workflows/CI/badge.svg)](https://github.com/omlins/ParallelStencil.jl/actions)

 ParallelStencil empowers domain scientists to write architecture-agnostic high-level code for parallel high-performance stencil computations on GPUs and CPUs.
-Performance similar to CUDA C / HIP can be achieved, which is typically a large improvement over the performance reached when using only [CUDA.jl Array programming] or [AMDGPU.jl].
+Performance similar to CUDA C / HIP can be achieved, which is typically a large improvement over the performance reached when using only [CUDA.jl] or [AMDGPU.jl] [GPU Array programming].
 For example, a 2-D shallow ice solver presented at JuliaCon 2020 \[[1][JuliaCon20a]\] achieved a nearly 20 times better performance than a corresponding [CUDA.jl Array programming] implementation; in absolute terms, it reached 70% of the theoretical upper performance bound of the used Nvidia P100 GPU, as defined by the effective throughput metric, `T_eff` (note that `T_eff` is very different from common throughput metrics, see section [Performance metric](#performance-metric)).
 The GPU performance of the solver is reported in green, the CPU performance in blue:

 <a id="fig_teff">![Performance ParallelStencil Teff](docs/images/perf_ps2.png)</a>

-ParallelStencil relies on the native kernel programming capabilities of [CUDA.jl] and on [Base.Threads] for high-performance computations on GPUs and CPUs, respectively.
+ParallelStencil relies on the native kernel programming capabilities of [CUDA.jl] and [AMDGPU.jl] and on [Base.Threads] for high-performance computations on GPUs and CPUs, respectively.
 It is seamlessly interoperable with [ImplicitGlobalGrid.jl], which renders the distributed parallelization of stencil-based GPU and CPU applications on a regular staggered grid almost trivial and enables close to ideal weak scaling of real-world applications on thousands of GPUs \[[1][JuliaCon20a], [2][JuliaCon20b], [3][JuliaCon19], [4][PASC19]\].
 Moreover, ParallelStencil enables hiding communication behind computation with a simple macro call and without any particular restrictions on the package used for communication.
 ParallelStencil has been designed in conjunction with [ImplicitGlobalGrid.jl] for simplest possible usage by domain-scientists, rendering fast and interactive development of massively scalable high performance multi-GPU applications readily accessible to them.
 Furthermore, we have developed a self-contained approach for "Solving Nonlinear Multi-Physics on GPU Supercomputers with Julia" relying on ParallelStencil and [ImplicitGlobalGrid.jl] \[[1][JuliaCon20a]\].
 ParallelStencil's feature to hide communication behind computation was showcased when a close to ideal weak scaling was demonstrated for a 3-D poro-hydro-mechanical real-world application on up to 1024 GPUs on the Piz Daint Supercomputer \[[1][JuliaCon20a]\]:

 ![Parallel efficiency of ParallelStencil with CUDA C backend](docs/images/par_eff_c_julia2.png)